A new computation of pairing probabilities in several multiple-curve models: The SLE theory lemmas

-at the launching point $(x_1, \ldots, x_{2N}) = (V^1_0, \ldots, V^{2N}_0)$ span a $2N$-dimensional vector space; here the operator commutator is the usual one and the operators are in our case
+at the launching point $(V^1_0, \ldots, V^{2N}_0)$ span a $2N$-dimensional vector space; here the operator commutator is the usual one and the operators are in our case

-We now verify this criterion.\footnote{The reader may observe that, in technical terms, this verification is very similar to~\cite[Proposition~2.6]{PW}.
-There is however no direct logical connection: \cite{PW} studies the \textit{spatial PDEs}~\eqref{eq:Z-PDEs} via the original Hörmander criterion, while the origins of the stochastic variant used here are in the \textit{spatio-temporal (Fokker--Planck) PDEs} (see~\cite{Nualart} for details).} Define the vector fields $G_1 = [A_1, A_0]$ and $G_k = [A_1, G_{k-1}]$ for $k \geq 2$.
+We now verify this criterion.\footnote{In technical terms, this verification is very similar to~\cite[Proof of Proposition~2.6]{PW}.
+The logical connection, however, is less direct: \cite{PW} studies the \textit{spatial PDEs}~\eqref{eq:Z-PDEs} via the original Hörmander criterion, while the variant in~\cite{Nualart} originates in the \textit{spatio-temporal (Fokker--Planck--Kolmogorov) PDEs}.
+The superficial similarity stems from the duality of the spatial-variable parts in these differential operators.} Define the vector fields $G_1 = [A_1, A_0]$ and $G_k = [A_1, G_{k-1}]$ for $k \geq 2$.
 By direct computation, we have

 where $C_k > 0$ are constant factors that are irrelevant in what follows.
 In matrix algebra: